Episode ThemeDoing What's Right: Admitting it When We Sin

 - What was the name of the fancy restaurant Morrie took his friends to?

-- What did Liz ask the host to call him?
+- What did Spike ask the host to call him?

 - What two things did Morrie realize were important when he was overseas?